 Kant thought that if we accept the scientific worldview, then belief in free will, soul, God, and immortality was impossible.
-Still he wanted to reconcile rationalism and empiricism, while at the same time show that God, free will, knowledge, and ethics are possible.
-In fact much of western philosophy since Descartes has tried to reconcile the scientific worldview with traditional notions of free will, meaning, God, and morality.
+Still, he wanted to reconcile rationalism and empiricism, while at the same time showing that God, free will, knowledge, and ethics are possible.
+In fact, much of western philosophy since Descartes has tried to reconcile the scientific worldview with traditional notions of free will, meaning, God, and morality.

-What he realizes is that all we can know are phenomena, that is experience or sense data mediated by the mind.
+What he realizes was that all we can know are phenomena, that is experience or sense-data mediated by the mind.
 Since all our minds are structured similarly, we all generally have the same basic sense experiences.
 But we cannot know “things-in-themselves,” that is, things as they actually are.
 Thus there is a gap between human reality—things as known to the mind—and pure reality—things as they really are.

 To bridge this gap Kant proposes regulative ideas—self, cosmos, and God—which serve to make sense of our experiences.
 We must presuppose a self that experiences, a cosmos to be experienced, and a cause of the cosmos which is God.
 Kant grants that we can’t know if any of these things are true, but he thinks it is a practical necessity to act as if they are.
 We cannot have experiences without there being a knower, a known, and God.
 Since we do have experiences, Kant concludes that these regulative ideas probably correspond to real existing things.